 (48) With the Act dated 2.7.2005 and numbered 5388, significant amendments were made in those articles of the Act no 4054 concerning the notification obligation.
 With the above-mentioned amendment, the obligation to notify agreements, concerted practices and decisions of associations of undertakings within the scope of article 4 of the Act to the Board has been removed.
-In parallel, the practice of imposing fines on undertakings, associations of undertakings and persons in the managing bodies of undertakings for failing to notify agreements, concerted practices and decisions of undertakings within the scope of article 4 of the Act has been abolished.
+In parallel, the practice of imposing fines on undertakings, associations of undertakings and persons in the managing bodies of undertakings for failing to notify agreements, concerted practices and decisions of associations of associations of associations of associations and persons in the managing bodies of undertakings for failing to notify agreements, concerted practices and decisions of associations of associations of article 4 of the Act has been abolished.